 Spiritual meaning of rabbits in dreams

-Dreaming of a rabbit leads the dreamer to confront himself/herself with a powerful symbol which is actually a fear that a dreamer will be (or is it already) confronted with his/her fears and vulnerability.
+Dreaming of a rabbit leads the dreamer to confront himself/herself with a powerful symbol: a fear that a dreamer will be (or is it already) confronted with his/her fears and vulnerability.

-And it is precisely the tenderness, sweetness, and defenselessness of this animal in dreams, that brings out the theme of vulnerability, but also of naivety, and childish curiosity.
+And it is precisely the tenderness, sweetness, and defenselessness of this animal in dreams that brings out the theme of vulnerability, naivety, and childish curiosity.

 What if a rabbit crosses your path?

 Just as some people fear black cats crossing the road, the passage of a rabbit in front of the traveler is a sign of good fortune, but if you cross the road after the rabbits’ crossing is considered bad luck.

 When we need spiritual guidance, we can turn to these animals, which for ancient Native Americans, are the beings that are sent by nature.

 At each stage of life, there are one or several different animals that serve us as teachers and are presented to us in various situations so that we can understand their message through their presence.
 Each of these animals is presented in the form of a totem so as not to forget their message and always have them as protectors.